codeforpakistan/toshakhana/README.md

 # Toshakhana 2002-2023
-Details of Toshakhana Gifts from 2002 onwards till to date
+Details of Toshakhana Gifts from 2002 onwards till to date is available as a Google Sheets files online.

-## Data

-The final output of this repository is available as a Google Sheets files available online.
 The document is restricted to viewing and comments only to preserve its sanctity.

 https://docs.google.com/spreadsheets/d/1BcityOQx93ldMWiKJ7qFiIDWu65iv6H-/edit?usp=sharing&ouid=109637457666764154501&rtpof=true&sd=true